pawel-boczarski/stagira/README.md

  I want to define a stored function.
 The purpose is a demonstration how to made stored function calls for anyone who reads it.
  The matter of this function is output (it writes to output).
  As all the matter and all the read-only parameters (the "species") are specified, this function does not take any accidental matter and species
- (single empty parentheses may be necessary to call this due to Stagyra syntax...).
+ (single empty parentheses may be necessary to call this due to Stagira syntax...).
  This function will be called by the name `helloWorld`.

  To check how it works we can do simply: